loader image

 Source: Click Here

-• Urban planning enhancements to limit urban sprawl and better integrate the city with its coastline, fostering sustainable growth and accessibilityx.
+• Urban coastal integration: Urban planning measures to limit urban sprawl and improve connectivity between the city and the coast

-In terms of sustainability, the Nouakchott Coastline Development Project incorporates eco-friendly strategies, such as using natural materials for dune reinforcement, applying water management systems to conserve resources, and implementing renewable energy solutions for coastal infrastructure.
-The project also ensures inclusivity by designing accessible public spaces to accommodate all community members, including those with disabilities.
+In terms of sustainability, the Nouakchott Coastline Development Project adopts eco-friendly strategies, including the use of natural materials for dune reinforcement, water-saving management systems, and renewable energy solutions for coastal infrastructure.14 It also promotes inclusivity by designing accessible public spaces that serve all community members, including with disabilities.15

 Project Link, Endnotes and References